BAN-AI-Multics/dps8m/docs/md/showcommands.md

 ### RDR

 The following device-specific "`SHOW`" commands are available for the "`RDR`" device.
 If the "`SHOW RDR`" command can operate on a specific unit, but no unit is specified, the first unit (*i.e.* `RDR`**`0`**) is assumed.

+For details on usage and configuration of "`RDR`" devices, see the "`SET RDR`" section of this documentation.

 <!------------------------------------------------------------------------------------->